paulffm/Finite-Element-Modeling-and-Simulation-of-Multiconductor-Transmission-Line-Problems/README.md

   <img src="power_cable.png"  alt="1" width = 736px height = 293px >
 </p>

-In this repository we implement an own simulation tool for multiconductor transmission-line models (MTLMs)
+In this repository we implement an own simulation tool for multiconductor transmission-line models (MTLMs).
+Similar to the last problem, we mesh the geometry and specify the different materials with [Gmsh](https://gmsh.info).
+Then we solve the electro- and magnetostatic, and the electro- and magnetoquasistatic with and without excitation in the frequency-domain.
+Specifially, we use a modal decomposotion and the low-frequency approximation to tractably numerically solve this problem.
 ### Machine Slot Simulation